alcaster/Playing-with-wgans-in-Pytorch/README.md

 - [x] Obtain and create Dataloader for images of faces.
 - [x] Create wgan for creating faces.
 - [x] Create flexible [Checkpoint Saver](utils.py) for pytorch.
-- [ ] Compare dense layers with deconvolution layers.
+- [x] Compare dense layers with deconvolution layers.
 - [ ] Create wgan for text.
 - [ ] Visualize training f.ex loss, compare with other types of models.
+- [ ] Compare Conditional improved WGAN which replace cliping gradient with penalty.
 ### Requirements
 - Python >= 3.6
 - Pytorch >= 0.4